 Ogallala is a very small city located in the state of Nebraska.
 With a population of 4,570 people and two constituent neighborhoods, Ogallala is the 32nd largest community in Nebraska.

-Unlike some cities, Ogallala isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ogallala are a mix of both white- and blue-collar jobs.
-Overall, Ogallala is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ogallala who work in office and administrative support (11.65%), sales jobs (10.68%), and teaching (9.01%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ogallala is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Ogallala is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ogallala who work in office and administrative support (15.01%), sales jobs (11.77%), and management occupations (9.85%).

-The population of Ogallala overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Ogallala, 22.56% have at least a bachelor's degree.
+In terms of college education, Ogallala is nearly on par with the US average for all cities of 21.84%: 18.81% of adults 25 and older in Ogallala have a bachelor's degree or advanced degree.

-The per capita income in Ogallala in 2010 was $24,659, which is upper middle income relative to Nebraska, and middle income relative to the rest of the US.
-This equates to an annual income of $98,636 for a family of four.
+The per capita income in Ogallala in 2010 was $23,894, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $95,576 for a family of four.
 However, Ogallala contains both very wealthy and poor people as well.

 The most common language spoken in Ogallala is English.
 Other important languages spoken here include Spanish and French.